soraasher/soraasher/README.md

 • Always quiet if I have nothing to talk about / randomly stops talking out of blue

-hiya !  i'm rarely active on most social media platforms
+hiya !  i'm not that active on most social media platforms

-—— dc , pt
+—— dc , pt , etc

+>> multi fandom

   ``;``

 IRL(s)

- ``› Sakamoto Tatsuma , Rohan Kishibe , Idia Shroud``
+ ``› Sakamoto Tatsuma , Rohan Kishibe , Idia Shroud , + more ``

 .